codyromano/flaneur/README.md

 2. Flâneur assigns you to random, nearby location
 3. Check-in and receive two new, surprise activities

+### See Flâneur in action

+[A rough beta version of Flâneur is hosted on my website](http://codyromano.com:8081/flaneur-web/).
+Please note that it's in the **very early** stages.
+I welcome your feedback, contributions (see below) and general feedback about the experience. :)

 ### How to contribute

 Check out and run the project locally: